jry0/personal-kv-store/README.md

 The server provides a gRPC interface for clients to interact with the key-value store.

 The project includes:

-- A gRPC server (`server/server.go`).
+- A gRPC server (`server.go`).
-- Support for `string:bytes` data storage.
+- An interactive client (`client_example.go`) that allows you to interact with the server using commands.
-- An interactive client (`client/client_example.go`) that allows you to interact with the server using commands.
+- Separate Dockerfiles for the server, client, and tests.
-- Separate Dockerfiles for server and client.
+- Docker Compose deployment for building and running all services.
 - Instructions on how to build, run, and test the server and client using Docker Compose.

 ### Future Development ###